19hours/sg-statutes/Acts/Human Biomedical Research Act 2015.md

 (b) which involve no more than minimal risk to the research subject.

 3\.
-Public health research on infectious diseases conducted for the purposes of and in accordance with section 59A of the Infectious Diseases Act (Cap.
+National public health research as defined in and conducted in accordance with section 59A of the Infectious Diseases Act (Cap.
 137).

+3.

+[S 334/2019 wef 26/04/2019]

 4\.
 Collection and compilation by the National Registry of Diseases of health information for epidemiological or statistical purposes in accordance with the National Registry of Diseases Act (Cap.
 201B).